openworm/tracker-commons/README.md

 # worm-tracker
-Compilation of information and code bases related to open source trackers for c. elegans
+Compilation of information and code bases related to open source trackers for *C. elegans* and related organisms.

 Universal Formats
 -----------------